 Located in the Japanese Mountains, with over 13 stages, 200 acts, and great value tickets Fuji Rock is a must for festival lovers Fuji Rock Festival 2020 has been canceled.
 See you in 2021!
 Fuji Rock Festival proudly boasts some of the world’s biggest artists headling their 13 stages, in a beautiful location situated in […]Fuji Rock Festival 2021 Japan, 〒949-6292 Niigata Prefecture, Minamiuonuma District, Yuzawa, Mikuni, 202 Naeba Ski Resort Niigata Japan

 Fuji Rock Festival 2020 has been canceled.
 See you in 2021!

 Fuji Rock Festival proudly boasts some of the world’s biggest artists headling their 13 stages, in a beautiful location situated in Japan’s Naeba Mountains.
-Past years have featured world renowned headliners including the Red Hot Chilli Peppers, Muse, and the Foo Fighters and last year was no exception with Kendrik Lamar and Bob Dylan taking the spotlight.
+Past years have featured world-renowned headliners including the Red Hot Chilli Peppers, Muse, and the Foo Fighters and last year was no exception with Kendrick Lamar and Bob Dylan taking the spotlight.

 ‘Festival goers flood to Red Marquee, Fuji Rock’s all night rave tent, to party beneath the starts until the sun rises, before catching a few hours sleep and starting all over again only hours later.’